erkhart96/Hickory-Creek/README.md

 A text-adventure game created in the spirit of Halloween by using React and Ruby on Rails.

 Hickory Creek utilizes Ruby on Rails to generate data for React to create a text adventure game.
-This project was created to display proficiency in React and Rails by creating a full-stack web application.
+This project was created in one week to display proficiency in React and Rails by creating a full-stack web application.
 Worked solo to accomplish all deliverables, and deliver a functioning text-adventure game.